 However, what you can do is perform a beehive split so they think that they have swarmed.

 First, you will need a nuc box.
 Place some honey frames and frames with pollen inside the nuc to make sure they have ample to eat.

-The bees will decide which queen they accept and take care of the other queens hatched.
+The bees will decide which queen they accept and take care of the other queens that have hatched.

-So all you need to do a split is a nuc.
+So all you need to do a beehive split is a nuc.

 If you prefer a visual explanation, here’s a nice video about splitting bees:

 What To Do If Your (Or Someone Else’s) Bees Have Swarmed

 In the spring, it is very common to come across random swarms of bees.
 The bees come out of the hive and start thriving after a long winter.